amanmulani09/askGpt/README.md

 # askGpt
-askGpt is a large language model chatbot developed using OpenAI based on GPT-3.5.
+askGpt is a large language model chatbot developed using OpenAI API based on GPT-3.5.